Art studio tour signs brighten my day.

-- Ask before taking photos and posting instantly on Instagram.
+- Ask before taking photos and posting anything on Instagram.
 Ask each artist for their hash tag.

-- Plan to purchase one piece of art at least one studio.
+- Plan to purchase one piece of art at least at one studio.
 Yes!
 Everyone can afford a greeting card or bookmark!
 Whether it be an expensive original work or a greeting card it is amazing what you will find and these artists really want your support.
 Take cash and your cheque book.
 Many studios are not set up to exchange credit cards or debit.
 Some are, but don’t count on it.

-- As a fun exercise, choose your favourite piece at each stop and explain why to your travelling companions.
+- As a fun exercise, choose your favourite piece at each studio and explain why to your travelling companions.
 Sort of like a treasure hunt at each stop.

 - Notice the surroundings.
 Sometimes the outside of the studio and yard are just as fascinating.